jvanhie/discogsscrobbler/README.md

 =================

-View and manage your Discogs collection, with scrobbling support to Last.fm If you want to compile this app yourself, edit and copy the discogs.xml file in the root of this project to the /res/values/ folder with your Discogs API key and secret.
+View and manage your Discogs collection, with scrobbling support to Last.fm If you want to compile this app yourself, edit and copy the discogs.xml and lastfm.xml file in the root of this project to the /res/values/ folder with your Discogs API key and secret.

 ##Current functionality
 - manage and view your Discogs collection